-Common cold is caused by different viruses (not bacteria); rhinoviruses (25%), coronoaviruses (10%), parainfluenza viruses, respiratory syncytial virus, adenoviruses and influenza viruses.
-Common colds are the most prevalent respiratory infections, leading cause of patient visits to health care, as well as school and work absenteeism.
+The common cold is the most prevalent viral respiratory infection caused by different viruses; rhinoviruses (25%), coronaviruses (10%), parainfluenza viruses, respiratory syncytial virus (RSV), adenoviruses, and influenza viruses.
+It is the leading cause of patient visits to health care.

-To answer this question you need some background information about host pathogen interaction.
+To answer this question, you need some background knowledge about host-pathogen interaction.

-Every infectious diseases from which we suffer are the result of a long battle between our immune system and the virulence factor (disease causing capacity of) pathogens.
-When our immune system is defeated by those pathogens we suffer from disease, but if our immune system get victory over pathogens, we become immune or the resolution of disease occurs.
+Each infectious disease results from a long battle between your immune system and the virulence factor (disease-causing capacity of) pathogens.
+When those pathogens overwhelm your immune system, you suffer from a disease, but if your immune system controls the pathogens, you become immune, or the resolution of the disease occurs.

-To win this battle (host pathogen interaction) our body uses various arsenals (weapons) known as immune cells and their mediators such as T Cells, B Cells, Antibodies, Natural Killer cells, Interferons, cytokines, Macrophages etc. Similarly Pathogens also employ various virulence factors that either destroy these weapons (e.g., IgA protease), help to hide from immune cells or inactivate the effect of these cells.
+To win this battle (host-pathogen interaction), your body uses various weapons known as immune cells and their mediators, such as T Cells, B Cells, antibodies, natural killer cells, interferons, cytokines, macrophages, etc. Similarly, pathogens also employ various virulence factors that either destroy these weapons (e.g., IgA protease), help them to hide from immune cells, or inactivate the effect of these cells.

-As the common cold has multiple etiological agents (read above), primary infection (infection that is occurring first time) by each of these pathogens is possible.
-But antibodies and memory cells (formed during/after primary infection) are expected to protect us from the secondary infection ( second infection by the same pathogen) by these pathogens.
-One of the notable characteristics of immune system is, the antibodies and memory cells are type specific; i.e., the antibodies or memory cells formed against X pathogen, may protect us from that X pathogen only but not from others.
+As the common cold has multiple etiological agents, primary infection (an infection occurring for the first time) by each of these pathogens is possible.
+But antibodies and memory cells (formed after primary infection) are expected to protect us from these pathogens’ secondary infection.
+One of the immune system’s notable characteristics is that the antibodies and memory cells are type-specific; i.e., the antibodies or memory cells formed against X pathogen may protect us from that X pathogen but not others.

-Another virus which also have multiple serotypes is Influenza virus.
-Now think, why influenza virus is able to cause epidemics and pandemics?
+Another virus that also has multiple serotypes is the influenza virus.
+Now think, why can the influenza virus cause epidemics and pandemics?